Thiruthani (film): Release

-The film, who had been in the making for three months and had been struck due to call sheet problems and lack of distributors, was eventually released on 19 October 2012.
+The film had been in the making for three months and had been struck due to call sheet problems and lack of distributors, but was eventually released on 19 October 2012.

+Critical response

-Indiaglitz wrote, "If the movie managed to reflect realism a little, it would have been an easy battle for Perarasu.
+Indiaglitz wrote "If the movie managed to reflect realism a little, it would have been an easy battle for Perarasu.
 Happily, the content goes right and so is the execution".
-The Times of India gave 3.5 out of 5 and said, "Perarasu manages to give us quite a powerful film, by making sparks fly out of electrical machinery whenever and wherever possible.
+The Times of India gave 2 out of 5 stars and wrote "Perarasu manages to give us quite a powerful film, by making sparks fly out of electrical machinery whenever and wherever possible.
 In these power-strapped times, this is indeed a more fanciful sight than the foreign locations we get to see in the listless songs".
-Behindwoods.com rated the film 3 out 5 and stated, "Even for people who just want some kind of a usual Perarsu entertainer at the end of a hard day’s work, but the movie was far better than Ajith starrer Thirupathi.
-Thiruthani has managed to do justice".
+Behindwoods.com rated 1 out 5 stars and wrote "Even for people who just want some kind of a usual Perarsu entertainer at the end of a hard day’s work, but There is nothing much to discuss about technical aspects in Thiruthani.
+It is appalling to note a few action sequences lifted straight from a few popular Tamil movies.
+Some shots are too pixilated.
+Thiruthani does not do justice".